 April, 2020: video therapy at Couples In Step

 I’ve been pleased over the years with how OWL has carefully and deliberately added features to it’s system that takes into account the Canadian legalities pertaining to mental health infrastructure.
 Given that all businesses, including Couples In Step, are under significant stress during this COVID-19 time, Couples In Step will remain with OWL and sign on to the online video feature as soon as it becomes available in OWL.
+(Update: As of mid May, 2020 OWL’s online video feature went live.
+It’s working well!)

 In the meantime I started noticing problems with the VSee video quality as I was meeting with couples.
 There was more freezing.
 Video was fuzzy.